darkn3rd/oop-tut/cpp/a00.class/README.md

 # Notes

-Namespaces are used to group all the code related to the `Person` class into a namespace called `Personspace`
+Namespaces are used to group code together, such as having all the code related to the `Person` class into a *namespace* called `Personspace`